waynodiablo/Oystercard/rails/reviewed_restaurants.md

 What is `build_review` and what does it do?
 I'll leave you to figure that out for yourselves...

 Now you've seen how to move business logic into the model, have a look at your controllers and see where else you might do this.

+Once you've created your own `build_review` method and have everything working, discuss the advantages and disadvantages of this approach.
+Does it feel 'right'?
+To explore an alternative (and smarter) approach, move onto [Extending Active Record Associations](extending_associations.md).